A Complete Guide to Tipping in the USA

 Few topics cause a British traveller to sweat as much as the question of tipping – when and where to tip, and by how much?
-Expectations regarding the giving and receiving of tips vary worldwide, so it’s important to brush up on local etiquette before arriving in a new destination.
+Expectations regarding the giving and receiving of tips vary worldwide, so it’s important to brush up on local etiquette before arriving at a new destination.

 One of the biggest causes of confusion for the uninitiated traveller is the tipping customs of the USA.
-It’s important to note that tipping is never required in the USA (except where a service provider states upfront that mandatory gratuities will be charged – more on that later), and that nobody is legally obligated to leave a tip.
+It’s important to note that tipping is never required in the USA (except where a service provider states upfront that mandatory gratuities will be charged – more on that later) and that nobody is legally obligated to leave a tip.
 However, whilst it may be legally OK to not leave a tip, it is often considered socially and culturally unacceptable to ‘stiff’ a worker who has supplied a service.

 Why the Tipping Culture Exists in the USA